 A must-witness and unique religious ceremony, believed to bring the dervishes closer to God.
-There are culture centres where you can attend one of their shows in Istanbul.
+There are culture centers where you can attend one of their shows in Istanbul.

-The only city in the world, located in two continents is best seen from the Bosphorus.
+The only city in the world, located on two continents, is best seen from the Bosphorus.
 Sail between Europe and Asia, admire coastal palaces, cross under connecting bridges and feed the seagulls.

 This very-old “inn”, Büyük Valide Han is a place with an amazing view of Istanbul that not many tourists know.
 People climb to the roof, enjoy the view and wait their turn to get amazing pictures taken.

 This church is the only one of its kind manufactured in Vienna from cast iron and assembled in Istanbul.